Uzochukwu001/Vincent-s_Power_BI_Project1/README.md

 The following steps were taken:

--The data was ingested into Power Query for further exploration.
+- The data was ingested into Power Query for further exploration.

--The data was transformed and cleaned up to the set objectives; renaming or removing columns, checking for accuracy of data types, filtering out unnecessary rows etc.
+- The data was transformed and cleaned up to the set objectives; renaming or removing columns, checking for accuracy of data types, filtering out unnecessary rows etc.

--Appropriate visuals were created and designed on a report page to generate adequate insights.
+- Appropriate visuals were created and designed on a report page to generate adequate insights.
 A slicer was added to show the variation in years as well as the LinkedIn logo.

--The Visualisation can be seen as shown in the image below.
+- The Visualisation can be seen as shown in the image below.